 About Dr. Jane Baxter

 Jane Baxter, Ph.D., C.P.T., is one of the top Washington, DC therapists.
-She is also an eating disorder psychotherapist and certified physical trainer who has developed an innovative approach to improving patients physical and mental health simultaneously.
-She is ranked one of the top Washington, DC eating disorder therapists by Washingtonian magazine.
+She is also an eating disorder psychotherapist and a certified physical trainer who has developed an innovative approach to improving patients physical and mental health simultaneously.
+She is ranked one of top Washington, DC eating disorder therapists by Washingtonian magazine.

 A specialist in binge eating and other addictions, Baxter has proven that patients can train their brains the same way they train and strengthen their bodies.
 Her psychotherapy sessions unite physical workouts and fitness instruction with traditional talk therapy in a unique treatment process she calls PsychFit.
 Patients talk out their problems while working out on a treadmill and doing slow-motion weight training in Baxter’s combination office-gym.